 Covers: Personas, Prototypes, Customer Feedback, Critical Success Factors, Business Impact

 Just because a Tactic has strategic alignment doesn't mean it will be successful.
-CONCEPTS allows teams to rapidly gain customer feedback to ensure that the best solution to the problem has been identified prior to any investment ramp up.
+DISCOVERY allows teams to rapidly gain customer feedback to ensure that the best solution to the problem has been identified prior to any investment ramp up.

 Covers: Inception, Just In Time (JIT) Delivery, Themes, Epics, Stories, Sprints, Scrumban, Kanban, Alpha & Beta Release